This page in brief

 But, as many people already know, Google really don’t care.
-If they cared then they would automatically ‘tag’ visitors by sector type and allow Adwords customers to exclude visibility to those types of searchers.
+If they cared then they would automatically ‘tag’ visitors by sector type and allow Google Ads customers to exclude visibility to those types of searchers.

 How would this be useful?

-As an example, if you didn’t want your Adwords to be visible to anyone from the education sector then you would want the ability to exclude those from visibility simply by ticking a box in the Adwords interface.
+As an example, if you didn’t want your Google Ads to be visible to anyone from the education sector then you would want the ability to exclude those from visibility simply by ticking a box in the Google Ads interface.

-In short, Google choose to hide information from customers purely because by giving them such information, it would reduce the amount of revenues Google make from Adwords.
+In short, Google choose to hide information from customers purely because by giving them such information, it would reduce the amount of revenues Google make from clicks.

 So what’s the answer?